 Clinical practice guidelines are systematically designed tools to assist practitioners with specific medical conditions and preventive care.
 Guidelines are informational and not designed as a substitute for a practitioner's clinical judgment.
-Guidelines can be found online at www.kp.org/providers/mas then click on Provider Information and select Clinical Library or call 877-806-7470.
+Guidelines can be found online at www.kp.org/providers/mas - click on "Provider Information" and select "Clinical Library."
+Or call the Health Education Information Line at (301) 816-6565 and press "2" to leave a message.